ngu25/ngu25.github.io/_posts/2024-01-13-digital-place-for-chaos.markdown

 ---
-title: "Innate curiosity, there is a place for chaos - why so??"
+title: "With innate curiosity, there is a place for chaos - why so??"
 layout: post
 date: 2024-01-13
 image: